 4. Homemade Books: Homemade books are a great way to teach colors & numbers, body parts, animals, and more.
 Use pictures from magazines or your own collection and use page protectors to make the book more durable.

 5. Baseball Card Collection: Besides school papers, this is probably the most obvious way to use a binder for kids, but I still had to add it to the list!

 6. Activity Books: Print out activity pages (make your own or search Pinterest for tons of printables) and put them in page protectors to do with dry erase markers for reusable fun!

 7. Scrapbooks: Create homemade scrapbooks for a fraction of the cost, a great way to introduce kids to documenting a season or trip with pictures and words!

 8. Writing or Poetry Journal: Encourage your kids to write stories and poems and save them in a binder.
-Similar to an art journal, a writing journal not only showcases their best work but also lets them see their skills progress over time.
+Similar to an art journal, a writing journal showcases their best work and lets them see their skills progress over time.

 In addition, the project binders come with your choice of colorful spine wraps so that kids can choose a binder in their favorite color.

 What other ways could your kids use these great binders?